alainvtr/extended_mistralai_conversation/README.md

 1. Edit the file `<config directory>/mistral_prompt.txt` and adapt to your needs
 2. Edit the file `<config directory>/mistral_tools.yaml` and adapt to your needs
-3. Settings → Devices & Services → + Add Integration
+3. Go to Settings then Devices & Services and clic on Add Integration
 4. Search for Extended Mistral AI Conversation
-5. Enter your API key → Submit
+5. Enter your API key and submit
 6. Review & adapt the other config params to your needs
 7. Validate
 8. Go to Settings > [Voice Assistants](https://my.home-assistant.io/redirect/voice_assistants/).